Popular Stories

 What month do you prune hydrangeas?

-Pruning can be done anytime after flowering finishes, typically late autumn or early winter.
+Pruning can be done anytime after flowering finishes, typically in late autumn or early winter.
 But you can leave it until mid-winter if you prefer.

 Pruning Pee Gee hydrangea

-Pee Gee hydrangea (Hydrangea paniculata, which includes varieties such as ‘Limelight’) as well as smooth hydrangea (Hydrangea arborescens, also called seven bark and best known for the variety ‘Annabelle’) bloom on new wood.
-Timing for the pruning of these types of hydrangea is not as critical—you can prune in winter or early spring and they will grow and flower in the same season.
+Pee Gee hydrangea (Hydrangea paniculata, which includes varieties such as ‘Limelight’), as well as smooth hydrangea (Hydrangea arborescens, also called seven bark and best known for the variety ‘Annabelle’), bloom on new wood.
+Timing for the pruning of these types of hydrangea is not as critical—you can prune in winter or early spring, and they will grow and flower in the same season.

 Pruning big leaf hydrangea